Millicent Borges Accardi

 Millicent Borges Accardi is a Portuguese-American poet who lives in California.
-She has received literary fellowships from the National Endowment for the Arts (NEA), Fulbright, CantoMundo, the California Arts Council, Foundation for Contemporary Arts, FCA Emergency Grants COVID-19, Barbara Deming Foundation, and Formby Special Collections at Texas Tech University for research on the writer/activist Key Boyle.
+She has received literary fellowships from the National Endowment for the Arts (NEA), Fulbright, CantoMundo, the California Arts Council, Foundation for Contemporary Arts, Barbara Deming Foundation, and Formby Special Collections at Texas Tech University.

+Biography

+Accardi received degrees in English and literature from California State University, Long Beach (CSULB), holds a master's in professional writing from the University of Southern California (USC).
+She also studied at the Vermont College of Fine Arts in 1993.